Shwetangshu/Codeforces_Solutions/README.md

 # Codeforces Solutions

-This repository contains my solutions to Codeforces problems.
+This repository contains my solutions to Codeforces problems written in various languages.

 ## Structure